Freely

 We were a small team working on this pitch.
 It was a Junior Designer and I working on the UI, along with a Design Director leading the pitch.
 We had a pretty open brief, and freedom to create our own visual branding.

-We organised the main navigation into sections and fleshed out what each page could include and what we needed to consider.
+We first organised the main navigation into sections and fleshed out the IA and what each page could include needed to consider.

 Shaping the brand

 We had free reign with coming up with a brand color and logo for our pitch so we wanted to choose carefully.
-Our core brand color needed to be something hadn’t been claimed by any competitors and could help Freely stand out fro the crowd.
-We decided that purple was a good choice and went with a vibrant Cadbury style shade for our core brand, as well as a deeper purple we could use on on UI.
+Our core brand color needed to be something that hadn’t been claimed by any competitors and could help Freely stand out fro the crowd.
+We decided that purple was a good choice as it felt premium and allowed for a flexible color palette.

-We had both experienced cases where brand we created with out user interfaces in mind so we knkew we had to ensure we had multiple shades of our core brand color for contrast and accessibllty.
+We had both experienced cases where brand colors were created with out user interfaces in mind so we knew we had to ensure we had multiple shades of our core brand color for contrast and accessibility.

 Our motion designer came up with an easily animated logo consisting of three shapes that resembled the letter ‘F’.